 When driving through certain pockets of Ireland, it’s easy to imagine being part of a marvelous fairy tale.
-The county of Connemara is such a place, it’s a great holiday destination – with it’s low stone walls, mirrored lakes and one picture-perfect Abbey – I found myself waiting for cartoon animals to pop out from behind trees and white stallions to run ahead and guide our way.
+The county of Connemara is such a place – with it’s low stone walls, mirrored lakes and one picture-perfect Abbey – I found myself waiting for cartoon animals to pop out from behind trees and white stallions to run ahead and guide our way.

 Low stone walls are used to separate fields – these can be seen throughout Ireland but are most common here (as far as we’ve seen).